MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Script_Internationalization.md

 `ConvertFrom-StringData`, converts text strings into dictionary-like hash tables to facilitate translation.

-To support international Help text, Windows PowerShell includes the following
+To support international Help text, PowerShell includes the following
 features:

-- A Data section that separates text strings from code instructions.
+* A Data section that separates text strings from code instructions.
 For more information about the Data section, see [about_Data_Sections](about_Data_Sections.md).

-- New automatic variables, \$PSCulture and \$PSUICulture. \$PSCulture stores the name of the UI language used on the system for elements such as the date, time, and currency.
+* New automatic variables, \$PSCulture and \$PSUICulture. \$PSCulture stores the name of the UI language used on the system for elements such as the date, time, and currency.
 The $PSUICulture variable stores the name of the UI language used on the system for user interface elements such as menus and text strings.

-- A cmdlet, `ConvertFrom-StringData`, that converts text strings into dictionary-like hash tables to facilitate translation.
+* A cmdlet, `ConvertFrom-StringData`, that converts text strings into dictionary-like hash tables to facilitate translation.
 For more information, see [ConvertFrom-StringData](../../Microsoft.PowerShell.Utility/ConvertFrom-StringData.md).

-- A new file type, .psd1, that stores translated text strings.
+* A new file type, .psd1, that stores translated text strings.
 The .psd1 files are stored in language-specific subdirectories of the script directory.

-- A cmdlet, `Import-LocalizedData`, that imports translated text strings for a specified language into a script at runtime.
+* A cmdlet, `Import-LocalizedData`, that imports translated text strings for a specified language into a script at runtime.
 This cmdlet recognizes and imports strings in any Windows-supported language.
 For more information see [Import-LocalizedData](../../Microsoft.PowerShell.Utility/Import-LocalizedData.md).